udita-0707/Discord-Clone/README.md

 # Discord-Clone
-A discord clone using simple HTML and CSS
+A discord clone using simple HTML.
+Currently it is under process.